Blog Nutrition Omega 3 Weight Loss: Myth Or Fact? Here Is What Science Says

 Other Health Benefits of Consuming Omega 3 Fatty Acids

-Including Omega 3 fatty acids in your diet can have many health benefits.
-Other than aiding weight loss, these acids play a role in cardiovascular health and overall wellbeing.
-Below are some benefits of regularly consuming Omega 3.
+Including omega 3 fatty acids in your diet can have many health benefits.
+In addition to helping with weight loss, these fats play a role in cardiovascular health and overall well-being.
+Below are some benefits of regularly consuming omega 3.

 Reduced Risk of Heart Disease